CloudTestDrive/EventLabs/AppDev/container/tomcat_deploy.md

 ![](images/tomcat.png)

+To finish the exercise, stop the instance you just started:
-If other members of your team want to try, go to "Deployments" and click Stop.
-Wait for Tomcat to stop and then click "Remove".
+- go to "Deployments" and click Stop.
+- wait for Tomcat to stop and then click "Remove".

 ![](images/deployments.png)

-Once the deployment has disappeared, you can redeploy Tomcat.